mozilla-mobile/mozilla-vpn-client/README.md

 export MVPN_BIN=$(pwd)/build/src/mozillavpn
 ```

 The functional tests also require the testing addons to be built.
-This subproject can be found
+This sub project can be found
 at `tests/functional/addons` and can be built as follows:

 ```